mjz-smu/codelab_instructions/README.md

 ![pkb architecture](images/pkb_architecture.png "PKB Architecture")

+PKB is a strong starting effort at meeting most of the needs of any end-to-end performance benchmarking project.

 | PKB Arch Stage |    | Performance Benchmarking Process |
 |----------------|----|----------------------------------|
 | Configuring    | -> | 2.
 Choose benchmark              |